vanyle/NimPlus/README.md

 Requires version 4073 or higher.

 - Q: Why not use NimLime ?
-- A: NimLime dropped support for NimSuggest and Nimble (in order to update to Sublime Text 3 if I understand currently.)
+- A: NimLime dropped support for NimSuggest and Nimble.
+It now focuses on providing language highlighting support.
-The project looks dead now (or at least, it's not updated much), so I decided to create my own nim package which targets *Sublime Text 4* and makes use of all the cool new APIs.
+The goal of NimPlus is to have IDE like support for Nim including autocompletion, type information tooltips and more (see the Features section)

-Supports Window and Linux.
-Other OS might work but I haven't tested.
+We currently support Window and Linux.
+Other OS might work but aren't tested.

 Features
 --------